What percentage of my body is composed of oxygen?

 - enhanced intelligence

-How can the oxygen balance be increased in the body?
+How can I increase the oxygen balance in my body?

-1. Increasing alkalinity through a plant-based diet will increase the amount of oxygen in our body.
+1. Increasing alkalinity through a plant-based diet will increase the amount of oxygen in the body.

-Foods with a high citric acid content have an alkalizing effect and include: tomato, avocado, lemon, lime, grapefruit, apple cider vinegar (all other vinegar are acid-forming).
+Foods with a high citric acid content have an alkalizing effect and include: tomato, avocado, lemon, lime, grapefruit, apple cider vinegar (all other vinegars are acid-forming).

 Other foods which have an alkalizing effect include: raw honey (processed honey is acid forming), almond milk, whole fruits and vegetables, green juices and beans.